skerr17/computer-infrastructure-assessment/README.md

 By Stephen Kerr

 ## Purpose of this Repository
-This Repository contains my submission for the assessment for the Module Computer Infrastructure for my HDIP in Computing and Data Analytics.
+This repository contains my submission for the assessment for the  Computer Infrastructure module as part of my HDIP in Computing and Data Analytics.

-The purpose of this assessment is to allow me to demonstrate my achievement of the module learning outcomes.
+The purpose of this assessment is to demonstrate my achievement of the module learning outcomes.

 The aim of the **Computer Infrastructure** module is to enable students to demonstrate their ability to:
 >1.
 Use, configure, and script in a command line interface environment.